 Seal on the beach?
 Who to call

+Rest is critical to the survival of seals and sea lions.
 It is normal for a seal pup to be on the beach alone to rest and warm up.
-However, if you see a pup (or other marine mammal) on the beach, please call the NOAA Stranding Hotline @ 206-526-6733 to report the location of the animal.
-If the animal is on a West Seattle beach, please call Seal Sitters @ 206-905-7325.
+However, if you see a pup (or other marine mammal) on any beach in West Seattle (including Brace Point, south of the Fauntleroy ferry dock) and the Duwamish River, please

+call the Seal Sitters Hotline @ 206-905-7325.
 Be as precise as possible with a location - street address, cross street or any identifying landmark.
-Seal Sitters dispatch tries to answer night calls, however, sometimes we may not have a volunteer available.
-Please leave a message with precise information including your name and phone number.
-A responder will search for the seal at first light the following morning.
+We do not have hotline volunteers available to answer calls after 8pm.
+Please leave a message with exact information about the location, species of the animal, whether it is dead or alive and include your name and phone number.
+If you leave a call at night, a responder will search for the seal at first light the following morning.

 If you see a marine mammal being harrassed or injured it is a

-For detailed maps outlining who to call in your area, please download the following NOAA Stranding Network maps:
+For detailed maps outlining who to call in Washington and Oregon, please download the following NOAA Stranding Network maps:

 NW Marine Mammal Stranding Network for Puget Sound